Getting started

 How do I start the relay on a second device?

 Open the newly created relay room's link on the device that will run it (e.g. a spare phone, or a laptop plugged into power).
 Go into its settings and choose "Recover access", entering the relay's admin PIN from when you created it.
 From then on, that device automatically receives audio from the main room and rebroadcasts it to its own listeners - you don't need to broadcast anything manually there.
+The connection type (direct or relay tree) automatically follows the main room's setting - there's nothing to choose separately here.

 How do I manage relay rooms I've already created?